MrTibbz2/Arduino-data-reporting/README.md

 <h3>Bushfires?</h3>

 Bushfires are just one example of where this could be used.
 Microcontrollers could be dropped into high risk areas to safely collect, transmit, and analyse temperature/humidity data.
 This can also be made cheap using easy to find components such as a raspberry pi pico, DHT11 sensors, and nrf24l01 transceivers.

+<h1>how is it assembled?</h1>